 - The Unpronounceable: Non-Irish people will inevitably butcher Colm Ó Cíosóig's last name or just stick with "Colm".
 It produces an amusing effect on one bootleg from a 2008 London show, when the crowd can be heard yelling "DRUMMER!" instead of "Colm".

 - If you're interested, it's roughly Kolm Oh Kweesoigue.

-- Video Full Of Film Clips: "You Made Me Realise" alternates low-quality footage of the band performing with bits of other films, including' the "Ludovico treatment" scene from A Clockwork Orange.
+- Video Full of Film Clips: "You Made Me Realise" alternates low-quality footage of the band performing with bits of other films, including' the "Ludovico treatment" scene from A Clockwork Orange.

-- Wham Line: In "You made Me Realise": You might as well commit suicide.
+- Wham Line: In "You Made Me Realise": You might as well commit suicide.

-- According to Word of God, ironically, writing the lyrics was one of the more time-consuming parts of "Loveless".
+- According to Word of God, ironically, writing the lyrics was one of the more time-consuming parts of Loveless.
 Shields himself once said, "there's nothing worse than bad lyrics".